Here's our Yale Maximum Security Defendor U Lock With Cable review in a sentence: a 'Diamond'-rated lock and cable at a more than reasonable price.

 Recommended price: £40 / €45

-This Yale Defendor U bike lock is available through Yale directly in the UK and Europe, and many UK retailers including Robert Dyas and Amazon.
+This Yale U bike lock is available through Yale directly (opens in new tab) in the UK and Europe, and many UK retailers including Robert Dyas and Amazon.

 While Yale does sell in the US, it doesn’t retail its bike lock range there.
 It can, however, be found in Australia for around AU$140.

-The Defendor U bike lock set consists of a heavy-duty U lock.
+The Yale U bike lock set consists of a heavy-duty U lock.
 These are sometimes known as a D lock, confusingly, but it's a U-shaped, hardened steel section that should be hooked around an immovable object such as a ground anchor and the bike frame, with a cross-bar that locks into place, plus a long cable lock that works in conjunction with the U lock.

 The U lock has an internal width of 230mm and a width of 115mm, which is about average for this type of lock.
 The cable lock is 1200mm long, flexible, with a loop at each end which can be threaded through the U lock shackle.